 - Share your progress!
 Whatever you do, be sure to post it somewhere on the internet (the best place for this is probably the r/Worldbuilding subreddit).
 This way, you can get important feedback and improve on the way.
 Plus, you can start building up your name in the community.

 I’d suggest you keep these guidelines somewhere close by, because you’ll want to refer to them over and over again, during your long worldbuilding journey.
 For this reason, I’ve created a printable of all of them!
-You can sign up for my newsletter below (I send out an e-mail with all the news once a week), and you’ll receive the printable, as well as a ton of other exclusive resources, for free.
+You can sign up for my newsletter below, and you’ll receive the printable, as well as a ton of other exclusive resources, for free.

 Of course, reading through these will not make you a great worldbuilder.
 You are going to have to read much, much more (and actually get out there and worldbuild).
 To start you on your journey, I’d like to give you some more amazing articles, guides, communities, and generally cool resources for worldbuilders!